barty-s/client_list_app/README.md

 ## User Stories

-1. As a user, a running trainer, I want to be able to add my client's data and have the program give me outputs on how many days until the client's next race.
+1. As a user, a running trainer, I want to be able to add my client's data and have the program give me outputs on how many days until the client's next race and what their current and goal race paces are.
 2. As a user, I want to be able to view my client's information on searching the spreadsheet with their email address.
 3. As a user, I want to be able to edit any of the client's data.
 4. As a user, I want to be able to delete a client from the client list if I need to.